Ant & Dec discography: Compilation appearances

-Ant & Dec performed "Lets Get Ready To Rhumble" on ITV's television show Saturday Night Takeaway on 23 March 2013 as part of The Big Reunion.
-A few days later, on 31 March, "Lets Get Ready To Rhumble" became their first ever official number 1 single.
+Ant & Dec performed "Lets Get Ready to Rhumble" on ITV's television show Saturday Night Takeaway on 23 March 2013 as part of The Big Reunion.
+A few days later, on 31 March, "Lets Get Ready to Rhumble" became their first ever official number 1 single.

-From their single 'Better Watch Out' until 'Lets Get Ready To Rhumble' PJ & Duncan used their real names:Ant and Dec.
+From their single "Better Watch Out" until "Lets Get Ready to Rhumble" in 2013, PJ & Duncan used their real names Ant & Dec.